helico32/Pixel-Pomo/README.md

 ### Future features?
 * A signal that the break is done (sound?)
 [Added 15/07]
+* A help button with explications on what is a Pomodoro & how to use it.
 * A loading bar that progress slowly and not by blocks.
 (More motivating but more distracting)
 * A checkbox to make appear a pixel animation that changes during break/work mode.
 The animation would be between the presentation text and the timer.
 * Open to new ideas: I made the decision to not add a text to signal « work mode » because I think the loading bar is explicit enough but real life testing with users would help me to understand the needs.
 I added the option to add a task to the task list with the enter key on the keyboard because of a test I did with a user.